Wog: Central Intelligence Agency

 Duane Clarridge, a former CIA officer, explained that the term "wog factor" was used by the CIA "to acknowledge that the motivations that shape decision-making in North Africa, the Middle East, and the Indian subcontinent are very different from our own."

 Scientology

-The word "wog" is derogatorily used by Scientologists to refer to unenlightened non-Scientologists.
+The word "wog" is derogatorily used by Scientologists to refer to unenlightened non-Scientologists, derived by Scientology founder L. Ron Hubbard from the UK racial slur.

 Randy Newman

 In the 1972 song "Sail Away" by Randy Newman, a slave trader trying to convince an African person to sail to America with the slaver refers to the African as a "little wog".